 -Ability to follow verbal and written instructions.

--Proficient computer skills, experience with Excel and Microsoft
+-Proficient computer skills, emailing, website experience, and

 -Knowledge of acceptable animal husbandry procedures.